apptainer/singularity-userdocs/environment_and_metadata.rst

 override environment variables.

 The metadata of a container is information that describes the container.
-Singularity automatically records information such as the definition file used to build a container, the version of Singularity used etc., as *labels* on a container.
+Singularity automatically records important information such as the definition file used to build a container.
+Other details such as the version of Singularity used are present as *labels* on a container.
 You can also specify your own to be recorded against your container.

 --------------------------
 Changes in Singularity 3.6